 - quinine tablets if exercise has not helped

 Quinine is not suitable for everyone.
 The GP will discuss potential risks and side effects with you.

 Causes of leg cramps

 Leg cramps can sometimes be caused by:

 - putting too much strain on muscles during exercise, which can be worse in hot or humid weather

 - pregnancy (usually in the later stage)

 - not drinking enough fluids (dehydration)

-- liver disease because of too much alcohol
+- liver disease because of drinking too much alcohol

 The reason for some cramps is unknown.